-Examples of evidence that may establish that you applied for class membership in the CSS, LULAC, or Zambrano case before October 1, 2000, include, but is not limited to: Employment Authorization Document or other employment document issued by the INS pursuant to your class membership in CSS, LULAC, or Zambrano; INS document(s) addressed to you, or your representative, granting or denying your class membership in CSS, LULAC, or Zambrano; Questionnaire for class member applicants in CSS, LULAC, or Zambrano submitted with the class membership application; INS doucment(s) addressed to you, or your representative, pursuant to your CSS, LULAC, or Zambrano class membership application (e.g., Form I-512 (Parole Authorization), or denial of such; Form I-221 (Order to Show Cause); Form I-862 (Notice to Appear); Final order of removal or deportation; Request for Evidence letter; Form I-687 (Application for Status as a Temporary Resident-Applicants under Section 245A of the INA) submitted with the CSS, LULAC, or Zambrano class membership application); or any other relevant document(s).
+Examples of evidence that may establish that you applied for class membership in the CSS, LULAC, or Zambrano case before October 1, 2000, include, but are not limited to: Employment Authorization Document or other employment document issued by the INS pursuant to your class membership in CSS, LULAC or Zambrano; INS document(s) addressed to you, or your representative, granting or denying your class membership in CSS.
+LULAC, or Zambrano: Ouestionnaire for class member applicants in CSS, LULAC, or Zambrano submitted with the class membership application: INS doucment(s) addressed to you, or your representative, pursuant to your CSS, LULAC, or Zambrano class membership application (e.g., Form I-512 (Parole Authorization), or denial of such; Form I-221 (Order to Show Cause); Form I-862 (Notice to Appear); Final order of removal or deportation; Request for Evidence letter; Form I-687 (Application for Status as a Temporary Resident-Applicants under Section 245A of the INA) submitted with the CSS, LULAC, or Zambrano class membership application); Form I-765, Application for Employment Authorization, submitted pursuant to a court's order granting interim refief; an application for a stay of deportation, exclusion or removal pursant to a court's order granting interim relief; or any other relevant document(s).